textadventures/quest/docs/quest5_7.md

 ---

-This file documents changes to quest as of version 5.7.
+This file documents changes to Quest as of version 5.7.

 New UI Options
 --------------